karthik-d/active-learning-boilerplate/README.md

 - Use `python3` in place of `python` to execute Python scripts if you experience problems with Python version resolution between 2.x and 3.x.
 - Prefer the use of **abolute** paths over **relative** ones.
 In the latter case, adjust the path relative to the current context.
 - Preferably, use `ROOT_DIR` defined in [`config.py`](./config.py) to reference the root of the codebase and construct the path from thereon.
+- If you need to make changes to the *toupee* fork, make sure to do them on the `dev-main` branch, and send a pull request to its `master` to verify.
+Note, however, that the changes made on `dev-main` will be immediately mapped to the boilerplate, and you can start using it right away.

 # Development Notes